 Generally, I will do the Merchandiser gigs that don’t require me to interact with anyone.
 I always avoid the ones where I have to interact with a store manager since those don’t seem worth it to me and I don’t really want to interact with anyone.

-Observa also has picture taking gigs that work the same as all of the other apps in this section.
+Observa also has picture-taking gigs that work the same as all of the other apps in this section.
 These tasks are usually easy to complete and only require you to take a few pictures and answer a few questions.
-I would incorporate Observa into my side hustle repertoire more often, but there usually aren’t very many Observa tasks in my area.
+I would incorporate Observa into my side hustle repertoire more often, but I’ve found there typically aren’t very many Observa tasks in my area.
+For a more in-depth look at Observa, be sure to check out my Observa review.

 Shopkick allows you to earn gift cards by scanning barcodes at convenience stores like CVS and Walgreens.
 It’s not particularly high paying, but if you’re in the store already, this is something you can incorporate into your store visits.